The Compositional Effect of R&D Incentives: Evidence from Canadian firms, With Pavel Ševčík, Work in progress.

 Experimental and applied R&D investment under liquidity constraints, JMP.

-Abstract: How should governments design R&D support policies when firms differ in financial capacity and research orientation?
-Motivated by reduced-form evidence from Canadian firm-level data (SIBS, 2017-2019), we build a structural model of firm innovation to uncover the mechanisms driving the differential effects of tax credits and direct subsidies.
-Solved numerically via an Upwind Finite Difference Scheme with an endogenously updated transition matrix, the model reveals that tax credits induce stronger allocative distortions than subsidies, systematically shifting financially constrained firms away from applied R&D and toward experimental R&D. Although subsidies support both research types more symmetrically and generate larger absolute welfare gains (+23.50% versus +21.24%), tax credits prove more fiscally efficient at lower fiscal cost (0.37% versus 0.42% of GDP).
-The optimal policy thus hinges on whether policymakers prioritize aggregate welfare or fiscal efficiency.
-This trade-off implies direct implications for economies facing binding financial frictions and limited fiscal space, precisely the conditions that characterize most emerging markets.
+Abstract: How should governments design R&D policies when firms differ in financial capacity and research orientation?
+Motivated by firm-level evidence from the 2017 and 2019 waves of the Survey of Innovation and Business Strategy (SIBS), we built a general equilibrium model of firm innovation to uncover the mechanisms driving the differential effects of tax credits and direct subsidies.
+Solved numerically via an Upwind Finite Difference Scheme with an endogenously updated transition matrix, the model reveals that tax credits induce stronger allocative distortions than subsidies, shifting financially constrained firms away from applied R&D and toward experimental R&D. Although subsidies support both research types more proportionally and generate larger social welfare gains (+23.50% versus +21.24%), tax credits prove more fiscally efficient at lower fiscal cost (0.37% versus 0.42% of GDP).
+The optimal policy depends on whether policymakers prioritize aggregate welfare or fiscal efficiency: a trade-off with direct implications for economies facing binding financial frictions and limited fiscal space, as is the case in most emerging markets.

 Efficacité des politiques de soutien aux entreprises pour la recherche et développement, With Martin, J., Mayneris, F., & Mohnen, P., Working paper.